-How long does it take to install web development dependencies?
+How long does it take you to install web development dependencies?

 A typical WordPress installation requires Apache, PHP, MySQL, and the application itself.
-Docker can have those dependencies installed in minutes with a single command.
+With a single command, Docker can have it installed in minutes on Windows, macOS, or Linux.
 That environment can be replicated or adapted for similar projects.

 - dependencies are isolated: other than disk space, your PC is not changed.
 You can run multiple versions of the same software at the same time, e.g. MySQL v5 and v8.

-- your web app is portable: it can be transferred to another developer or device and will work identically.
+- your web app is portable: it can be transferred to another developer, device, or operating system and will work identically.

 - dependencies are lightweight: they can be started, stopped, removed, or reinstalled at any time.

 - older dependencies are supported: your app can continue to use the same software forever.

 - use the same tools and workflows: you can code and experiment on your development PC without risk.

 - deployments are more robust: your app can be launched on live servers and scaled according to demand.